 We analyze the main operating model of an established agricultural NGO, One Acre Fund.
 Founded in 2006, the organization has grown rapidly in the last several years: enrollment has grown from 200,000 farm households in 2014 to more than one million in 2020 (One Acre Fund, 2020).
-1AF's "full service program" provides farmer groups with loans for improved seeds and fertilizer, regular training on modern agricultural techniques, crop and funeral insurance, and market facilitation support to help farmers obtain higher prices for their output (Tinsley and Agapitova, 2018).
+1AF's "full service program" provides farmer groups with a package of support that includes loans for improved seeds and fertilizer, convenient distribution of those seeds and fertilizer, regular training on modern agricultural techniques, input and funeral insurance, and marketing advice to encourage farmers to obtain higher prices for their output (Tinsley and Agapitova, 2018).
 In the context we study, input credit is given as joint liability loans to farmer groups, organized by geographical area and typically comprised of 8-12 farmers.